JetBrains/kotlin-mobile-docs/topics/add-dependencies.md

 2. Build it to get its binaries.
 3. Create a special `.def` file that describes this dependency to cinterop.
 4. Adjust your build script to generate bindings during the build.

-> Configuring cinterop dependencies for [intermediate common source sets](https://kotlinlang.org/docs/reference/mpp-share-on-platforms.html#share-code-on-similar-platforms), such as `iosMain`, is not yet supported in Kotlin %kotlinVersion%.
-> You will need to configure such dependencies for both platform source sets: `iosArm64Main` and `iosX64Main`.
->
->{type=”note”}

 The steps differ a bit for [libraries](#add-a-library-without-cocoapods) and [frameworks](#add-a-framework-without-cocoapods), but the idea remains the same.